kenjyco/base/README.md

 - GNU versions of `find`, `grep`, `sort`, and `xargs` will be used if they are installed on a Mac (over the default BSD versions)
-- shell completions will be enabled and completions for your installed versions of `git`, `docker` and `docker-compose` will be loaded
+- shell completions will be enabled for your installed versions of `git` and `docker`
 - vi keybindings will be used for navigating/editing the command line
     - *i.e. hit <Esc> to enter "command mode" (to issue vi commands) and `i`/`I`/`a`/`A` to get back to "insert mode"*